It’s finally summer. And what’s summer without ice cream? Not summer – that’s what it is!

 Now, I’m not about to make fellow ice cream addicts go unsatisfied on Gundry diet.
 I don’t subscribe to deprivation.

-So, when I was developing recipes for my new book, The Plant Paradox, I started researching gut-friendly, lectin-light ice creams.
+So, when I was developing recipes for my new book, I started researching gut-friendly, lectin-light ice creams.

 And I stumbled across an incredible recipe on All Day I Dream About Food, a low-carb, gluten-free food blog by a woman named Carolyn.